47 Places to Retreat Along the Pacific Coast

 Black Mountain Retreat Center (Cazadero, CA): “Located on a prime 485 acres in west Sonoma, Black Mountain Retreat Center consists of a cluster of one-storey buildings in the center of wooded valleys and open meadows, at around 1100 feet altitude.
 Rustic but very clean and comfortable, we have room for up to 125 people, although the place is just as welcoming for a small group of 12 (our minimum).”

-OTHER PLACES TO RETREAT ALONG THE PACIFIC COAST?
+OTHER PLACES ALONG THE PACIFIC COAST?